Glycated hemoglobin: Terminology

 Glycated hemoglobin is preferred over glycosylated hemoglobin to reflect the correct (non-enzymatic) process.
 Early literature often used glycosylated as it was unclear which process was involved until further research was performed.
 The terms are still sometimes used interchangeably in English-language literature.

+HbA1c

+Hemoglobin A1c (HbA1_{c}) was originally (1958) the designation of one of the factions formed, when doing cation exchange chromatography.
+The species forming this faction were only later described in detail.
+It has since been rendered more precisely to be "a stable minor Hb variant formed in vivo by post-translational modification by glucose", containing primarily glycated N-terminal β-chains.

-The naming of HbA1c derives from hemoglobin type A being separated on cation exchange chromatography.
-The first fraction to separate, considered to be pure hemoglobin A, was designated HbA0, and the following fractions were designated HbA1a, HbA1b, and HbA1c, in their order of elution.
+The naming of HbA_{1c} derives from hemoglobin type A being separated on cation exchange chromatography.
+The first fraction to separate, considered to be pure hemoglobin A, was designated HbA_{0}, and the following fractions were designated HbA_{1a}, HbA_{1b}, and HbA_{1c}, in their order of elution.
 Improved separation techniques have subsequently led to the isolation of more subfractions.

 History

-Hemoglobin A1c was first separated from other forms of hemoglobin by Huisman and Meyering in 1958 using a chromatographic column.
+Hemoglobin A_{1c} was first separated from other forms of hemoglobin by Huisman and Meyering in 1958 using a chromatographic column.
 It was first characterized as a glycoprotein by Bookchin and Gallop in 1968.
 Its increase in diabetes was first described in 1969 by Samuel Rahbar and coworkers.
 The reactions leading to its formation were characterized by Bunn and coworkers in 1975.

-The use of hemoglobin A1c for monitoring the degree of control of glucose metabolism in diabetic patients was proposed in 1976 by Anthony Cerami, Ronald Koenig, and coworkers.
+The use of hemoglobin A_{1c} for monitoring the degree of control of glucose metabolism in diabetic patients was proposed in 1976 by Anthony Cerami, Ronald Koenig, and coworkers.